Get Around Amsterdam

 Practical

-Schiphol Airport to Central Amsterdam: Every Option Compared
+Schiphol Airport to Central Amsterdam in 2026: Every Option Compared

-Schiphol Airport to Central Amsterdam: Every Option ComparedTony Webster · CC BY 2.0 · Wikimedia
+Schiphol Airport to Central Amsterdam in 2026: Every Option ComparedTony Webster · CC BY 2.0 · Wikimedia

 Schiphol is one of the easiest major airports to leave.
 The train station sits directly under the terminal, the city is barely 15 minutes away, and you can pay by tapping a card.
 Still, there are four real options and the right one depends on your luggage, your budget and where exactly you are staying.